-The record also includes an October 2016 Hotel Management Agreement between and noting that is "to direct, supervise, manage, and operate the Hotel."
+The record also includes an October 2016 Hetal Management Agreement between The record also includes an October 2016 Hotel Management Agreement between is "to direct, supervise, manage, and operate the Hotel."
 Page 11 of the agreement indicates that will be compensated with "Management Fees" which will comprise of "a Base Management Fee" and "an Incentive Management Fee."
-Page 5 of the agreement specifies that . "shall open and operate the Hotel's bank accounts in name" and that "[a]ll sums received from the operation of the Hotel and all items paid by arising by virtue of [the] operation of the Hotel shall pass through [the] bank accounts."
-While page 4 of the agreement indicates that "[a]ll Hotel Personnel shall be employees of "it also states on page 3 that "the cost of wages, salaries and other necessary employee costs paid to or for personnel employed for the operation of the Hotel" are considered part of the Hotel and Suites' operating expenses.
+Page 5 of the agreement specifies that "shall open and operate the Hotel's bank accounts in name" and that "[a]ll sums received from the operation of the Hotel and all items paid by arising by virtue of [the] operation of the Hotel shall pass through [the] bank accounts."
+While page 4 of the agreement indicates that "[a]ll Hotel Personnel shall be employees of salaries and other necessary employee costs paid to or for personnel employed for the operation of the Hotel" are considered part of the Hotel and Suites' operating expenses.
 Page 10 of the agreement specifies that before begins its operation of the hotel, "shall maintain cash in the Hotel accounts ("Operating Funds") sufficient in amount to properly operate the Hotel."
-Exhibit A of the 2016 Hotel Management Agreement notes that must maintain a "minimum operating funds balance [of] \$100,000." \$100,000.
-According to page 16 the 2016 business plan "will create at least 107 new full-time jobs to staff the hotel," which will include positions in the departments of "front desk," "housekeeping," "maintenance," "food" and "catering."
+Exhibit A of the 2016 Hotel Management Agreement notes that, must maintain a "minimum operating funds balance [of] \$100,000."
+According to page 16 the 2016 business plan, "will create at least 107 new full-time jobs to staff the hotel," which will include positions in the departments of "front desk," "housekeeping," "maintenance," "food," "beverage," and "catering."
 Page 25 of the 2016 business plan claims that the "managerial team will be hired 3 months prior to the opening of the hotel, and the remaining employees will be hired 1 month prior to the operating of the hotel."
 The October 2020 business plan presents similar information, except it claims on pages 16, 25, and 36 that will create 108 full-time positions.
 A. Job Creation The Petitioner does not allege, and the record does not demonstrate, that the NCE or its wholly-owned subsidiary has already created any jobs.
 As such, to satisfy the job creation requirements, the Petitioner must present a comprehensive and credible business plan showing that the NCE and/or its wholly-owned subsidiary will likely use his \$500,000 remittance to create at least 10 full-time positions for qualifying employees within the next two years.
 See 8 C.F.R. § 204.6(j)(4)(i)(B); Matter of Ho, 22 I&N Dec. at 213.
 The record is insufficient to demonstrate that the Petitioner has satisfied these requirements.
-As discussed in the Ohiotic desiries assessing to the Asta Detitions and the same As discussed in the Chief's decision, assuming arguendo that the Petitioner could rely on the anticipated positions discussed in the 2016 and 2020 business plans as evidence of the NCE or job creation, he had not sufficiently demonstrated that the job projection was credible or that the business plans, and the accompanying documents, were sufficiently detailed to permit USCIS to draw reasonable inferences about the job-creation potential.
-See Matter of Ho , 22 permit esers to draw reasonable interences about the job-creation potential.
-See matter of 110, 22 S According to page 2 of the 2016 Limited Liability Company Agreement of the business shall be managed by or under the direction of the Mangers [who are a ssociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the Mangers [who are a sociated with the angle of the manager of the as relating to claims regarding the NCE or its wholly-owned subsidiary's job creation potential, are credible.
-6 See Matter of Ho, 22 I&N Dec. at 213.
+As discussed in the Chief's decision, assuming arguendo that the Petitioner could rely on the anticipated positions discussed in the 2016 and 2020 business plans as evidence of the NCE or job creation, he had not sufficiently demonstrated that the job projection was credible or that the business plans and the accompanying documents were sufficiently detailed to permit USCIS to draw reasonable inferences about the job-creation potential.
+See Matter of Ho, 22 Shall be managed by or under the direction of the Mangers [who are] "the business who are]

+as relating to claims regarding the NCE or its wholly-owned subsidiary's job creation potential, are credible.
+See Matter of Ho, 22 I&N Dec. at 213.